Responsible corporate governance

 Fostering fair and transparent competition is a cornerstone of our business philosophy, which is underpinned by clearly defined and strict compliance guidelines:

 Our Code of Conduct secures and deepens employee awareness, and understanding, of compliant and ethically faultless conduct.
-In 2016, it will be revised to reflect sustainability issues to an even deeper degree.
+In the first quarter of 2017, it was revised to reflect sustainability issues to an even deeper degree.
 We are proud of our experienced and effective staff, who maintain exemplary standards of conduct towards clients, business partners, investors and colleagues.

 Compliance and legal training

-Our employees receive regular, mandatory training on the following issues:
+Our employees receive regular training on the following issues:

 Some of these trainings are required by law, others by our Code of Conduct.
 They are one way of raising employee awareness for issues that are important in our day-to-day operations and dealing with clients.
 They also alert all staff to their legal duties and explain the expectations held by the Board of Managing Directors.
 This is how we ensure a high level of service for our clients.

 The Bank also offers voluntary legal and documentation training for its staff.
-These training sessions are aimed at fostering the Bank’s in-house expertise and cover general topics relevant to all Transport Finance divisions as well as subjects specific to Shipping Finance, Aviation Finance, and Land Transport Finance.
+These training sessions are aimed at fostering the Bank’s in-house expertise and cover general topics relevant to all Transport Finance divisions as well as subjects specific to shipping, aviation and land transport.

 These training measures are developed by